Private, fair and accurate: Training large-scale, privacy-preserving AI models in medical imaging: Discussion

 \section{Discussion}

-The main contribution of our paper is to demonstrate that the training of highly accurate diagnostic AI models on a large-scale clinical chest radiography database is possible while furnishing strong objective guarantees of data privacy and without inducing patient discrimination.
+The main contribution of our paper is to analyse the impact of strong objective guarantees of privacy on the fairness enjoyed by specific patient subgroups in the context of AI model training on real-world medical datasets.

-Across all levels of privacy protection, training with DP only resulted in mild AUROC reductions.
-The fact that the model maintained an AUROC of $0.83$ even at $\varepsilon=0.29$ is remarkable, and we are unaware of any prior work to report such a strong level of privacy protection at this level of model accuracy on clinical data.
-Our results thus exemplify that, through the use of model pretraining on a related public dataset, specialized architecture designs, and the availability of sufficient data samples, privately trained models require only very small additional amounts of private information from the training dataset to achieve high diagnostic accuracy on the tasks at hand.
+Across all levels of privacy protection, training with DP still yielded models exhibiting AUROC scores of $83\%$ at the highest privacy level and $87\%$ at an $\varepsilon=7.89$ on the UKA-CXR dataset.
+The fact that the model maintained a relatively high AUROC even at $\varepsilon=0.29$ is remarkable, and we are unaware of any prior work to report such a strong level of privacy protection at this level of model accuracy on clinical data.
+Our results thus exemplify that, through careful choice of architectures and best practices for the training of DP models, the use of model pretraining on a related public dataset, and the availability of sufficient data samples, privately trained models require only very small additional amounts of private information from the training dataset to achieve high diagnostic accuracy on the tasks at hand.
+For the PDAC dataset, even though private models at $\varepsilon=8.0$ are not significantly inferior compared to non-private counterparts, the effect of the lower amount of training samples is observable at more restrictive privacy budgets.
+Especially at $\varepsilon\leq1.06$, the negative effect of private training on the discrimination of patients in certain age groups becomes noticeable.
+This underscores the requirement for larger training datasets, which the objective privacy guarantees of DP can enable through incentivizing data sharing.

 Our analysis of the per-diagnosis performance of models that are trained with and without privacy guarantees shows that models discriminate against diagnoses that are underrepresented in the training set in both private and non-private training.
 This finding is not unusual and several examples can be found in \cite{mehrabi2021survey}.
 However, the drop in performance between private and non-private training is uncorrelated to the sample size.
 Instead, the difficulty of the diagnosis seems to drive the difference in AUROC between the two settings.
 Concretely, diagnostic performance under privacy constraints suffers the most for those classes, which already have the lowest AUROC in the non-private setting.
 Conversely, diagnoses that are predicted with the highest AUROC suffer the least when DP is introduced.